WCHN/Label-Training/README.md

-# Label-Training
+# Factorisation-based Image Labelling
 ## Overview
-This is a scheme for training and applying a label propagation framework.
+This is a scheme for training and applying the factorisation-based image labelling (FIL) framework.
 Some functionality from SPM12 is required for handling images (available from https://www.fil.ion.ucl.ac.uk/spm/software/spm12/).
 It is still work in progress, so don't expect too much from it until it has been properly debugged and refactored, as well as more extensively tested with different settings.

 ## Rationale
 The approach assumes that segmented (into GM, WM and background) images have been aligned, so does not require the additional complexity of a convolutional approach.